AutoUpdatingBSoD/Unix-Shell-Simulation/README.md

 # Unix Shell Simulation

-A Unix Shell simulation program written in C++ for a class
+A Unix-like operating system hell simulation program written in C++ for a class

 Email me at mhammond9@radford.edu for the source, if you're an employer.